andreaharit/05-immoeliza-ml-Andrea/README.md

     └── MODELSCARD.md

 - img folder contains images for README and therefore was not detailed above.

 - scapegoats.csv is the raw data set pre-cleaning
 - cleaned_houses.csv is the post-cleaning csv file

 - cleaning.py is the python file that uses scapegoats.csv and outputs cleaned_houses.csv
 - preprossessing.py is the python file for preprocessing the data (inputting, encoding, scaling)
 - models.py is the python file containing classes for each model and a class for metrics
 - main.py is the python file that runs the preprocess and models classes and prints the metrics for each model.

+All the processed models were stored as a pickle file in the models_pickle folder.
+Since we tested two different sets of columns to be dropped, we will have a model type 0 (drops only year or construction) and models type 1 (drops year of construciton and state of construction).

 ## Usage 🛠️